datawiza-inc/wordpress-proxy-auth-plugin/README.md

 **!!!
 NOTES !!!**

 * **If the enabled Proxy Auth Plugin cannot retrieve the expected JWT in the HTTP header, the plugin will not work.
-The authenticaion will use the default authenticaion of wordpress and you will see an error banner on top of the wordpress pages.**
+The authentication will use the default authentication of wordpress and you will see an error banner on top of the wordpress pages.**

 ## JWT